aerogear-attic/aerogear-app-metrics/README.md

 ### Running a locally-built binary in a container

-In order to run a locally-built binary in a container utilize the `Dockerfile.debug` file:
+In order to run a locally-built binary in a container utilize the main `Dockerfile` via :

 ```
-docker build -t aerogear/aerogear-metrics-api -f Dockerfile.debug .
+make docker_build
 ```

-This will copy a `./metrics` binary from the root of the project (the default output location for `make build` command), and build an image from it.
+This will copy a binary from the default output location for `make build_linux` command, and build an image from it.

-NOTE: If not on a Linux platform, make sure to build the binary with `make build_linux` to use [go cross-compilation](http://golangcookbook.com/chapters/running/cross-compiling/) to build a Linux-compatible binary.

 ## Release